syntasso/kratix-docs/docs/_partials/_install-promise.md

 kubectl --context kind-platform get promises
 ```

-and the Jenkins Operator is deleted from the worker cluster (this might take a couple minutes)
+and the Jenkins Operator is deleted from the Worker Cluster (this might take a couple minutes)
 ```console
 kubectl --context kind-worker get pods
 ```